aaronpp65/Visual-Relationshiop-Detection-Annotation-tool/README.md

 ```
 ## Usage

 This tool is used on a dataset already annotated in the VOC format.
-MAke sure the folder structure is same.
+Make sure the folder structure is same.

+    ├── ...
+    ├── dataset
+    │   ├── Annotations
+    │   ├── JPEGImages
+    │   ├── ImageSets
+    │   └── VRD
+    └── ...

 ### Navigation